Flexible Study Options

-You can study a postgraduate degree part-time - normally one day a week over two years.
+You can study a postgraduate degree part-time.
+This usually means studying one day a week for two years.
 Most of our courses provide a part-time option.
-Please see our online prospectus to explore your part-time opportunities.

-A selection of our courses offer start dates in January, April and May - all fine tuned to give you the freedom of developing new skills alongside your existing workload.
+A number of our courses offer start dates in January, April and May - meaning that you can choose to begin whenever works best for you.
 Please see the individual course pages on our online prospectus for start date options.

 We offer postgraduate qualifications at many different levels.
 These include: